Founding date: 1680

 1829: Consisted of 333 acres and 178 slaves.
 Owned by Mary Russell.

 Legacies of British Slave-ownership: Mill Hill was awarded 2301 lsd 15s 3d for 161 enslaved.
-The awardees were Mary Russell, John Grant ‘other association and unsuccessful was George Fraser.
+The awardees were Mary Russell, John Grant’s other association, and unsuccessful was George Fraser.

 1878: Almanac shows Mill Hill of 392 acres belonging to Thomas B. Kirwin.
 Windmill.